hltfbk/E3C-Corpus/README.md

 | Basque      | 90(22505)   | 111(12541)  | 1232(518244)    |

 ## Data Annotation
-The E3C corpus contains two types of an-notations: (i) temporal information and factuality, and (ii) annotation of clinical entities, specifically disorders.
+The collected data are annotated with two types of annotations: (i) clinical entities: pathologies, symptoms, procedures, body parts, etc., according to standard clinical taxonomies (i.e. SNOMED-CT, ICD-10); and (ii) temporal information and factuality: events, time expressions, and temporal relations according to the THYME standard.
+The annotated_dataset directory will contain this data.

-## Data Distribution
+## Data Distribution adn Licence
-The E3C corpus will be available for download from the ELG platform repository.
 All documents will be released under Creative Commons licenses.

 ## Acknowledgements
 This work was partially supported by the Eu-ropean  Language  Grid  project  through  itsopen  call  for  pilot  projects  (EU  grant  no.825627),   and  by  the  Basque  Governmentpost-doctoral grant POS202020026.